strangehurst/PNML.jl/docs/src/pnml.md

 There are links to a series of ISO/IEC 15909 standards relating to PNML.
 They cost money.

-Note that ISTM the people behind PNML are of the Model Driven Engineering (MDE) camp and have chosen Java, Eclipse and its EMF.
+It seems the people behind PNML are of the Model Driven Engineering (MDE) camp and have chosen Java, Eclipse and its EMF.
 There is GUI focus.
+One can find some PNML implementations in other languages

 The high-level marking, inscription, condition and declaration are where the hard work waits.